Dense Embeddings Preserving the Semantic Relationships in WordNet: Evaluation

 In order to obtain comparisons, we apply the same process onto the Shortest Path Similarity, Leacock-Chodorow (LCH) Similarity and Wu-Palmer (WP) Similarity.
-That is, we replace the similarity score $\mathcal{K}_{w_1,w_2}^{HIS}$ by $\mathcal{K}_{w_1,w_2}^{s.p.}$, $\mathcal{K}_{w_1,w_2}^{LCH}$ and $\mathcal{K}_{w_1,w_2}^{WP}$ as described in Section 3.2 to get the corresponding Spearman's correlation $\rho_{s.p.}$, $\rho_{LCH}$ and $\rho_{WU}$, respectively.
+That is, we replace the similarity score $\mathcal{K}_{s_m,s'_n}^{HIS}$ with $\mathcal{K}_{s_m,s'_n}^{s.p.}$, $\mathcal{K}_{s_m,s'_n}^{LCH}$ and $\mathcal{K}_{s_m,s'_n}^{WP}$ as described in Section 3.2 to get the corresponding Spearman's correlation $\rho_{s.p.}$, $\rho_{LCH}$ and $\rho_{WU}$, respectively.
 Moreover, we work on three different sets of word pairs in SimLex-999: only noun pairs, only verb pairs, or combining both noun and verb ones.
 Results are shown in Table 2.

-We can see that the HIS measurement achieves the highest Spearman's correlation on all the three sets of word pairs.
-To be specific, on the verb pairs, the HIS measurement outperforms the other three similarity measurements by 10 percent, which is a significant improvement.
+We can see that the HIS Similarity achieves the highest Spearman's correlation on all the three sets of word pairs.
+To be specific, on the verb pairs, the HIS Similarity outperforms the other three similarity measurements by 10 percent, which is a significant improvement.

-Therefore, we claim that the HIS measurement captures the hypernym-hyponym relationship in WordNet better than the three basic similarities do.
+Therefore, we claim that the HIS Similarity captures the hypernym-hyponym relationship in WordNet better than the three basic similarities do.
 Hence, it is meaningful to use the initial HIS scalars $\alpha$, $\beta$, $\gamma$ as labels to train our sense spectra, whose performance is given in the following subsection.